 The death was due to an industrial accident, disease or poisoning

 The death was due to a violence or neglect

-The death was in other suspicious circumstances; or
+The death was from other suspicious circumstances

 The death occurred in custody or otherwise in state detention